 Seven Fantastic 1960 – 1965 Ford Falcon Resto Mods

 Maybe it’s because the Mustang was based on the Falcon, that the Ford compact always respond well to performance and appearance upgrades.
-Click Next to Check out these 7.
+Scroll down to check out these 7.

 The Falcon shared its front double-wishbone and coil spring front suspension, steering system, and leaf spring and solid rear axle rear suspension along with its overall length with the Mustang.
 In fact, the first Mustangs were built in the same Ford Motor Company plant as the Falcon.
 That’s how closely the first Mustangs were related to the Falcon.